robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

 ## Rotations (On Insertion and Deletion)
-Every time elements are inserted or
+Every time elements are inserted or deleted, we must change some colors and the pointer structure of the tree to prevent violation of any of the red-black properties.

+The pointer structure of the tree is changed through **rotation**.
 ## Node
 ```
 typedef struct RedBlackTreeNode {